View Additional Course Information:

 Permission Required: No

-Open to: Bachelors degree in Illustration majors only.
-Pre-requisite(s): PUIL 3115 Core Studio 3: Motion
+Open to: Bachelors degree in Illustration majors only, others by permission of the program.
+Pre-requisite(s): PUIL 3115 Core Studio 3D

 Open to Undergraduate students.